andrewldesousa/andrewldesousa.github.io/_posts/2020-02-09-linear-algebra-for-ml.md

 \end{bmatrix}
 $$

-That brings us to the infamous matrix equation, which conventionally gets represented by:
+And... that brings us to the infamous matrix equation, which conventionally gets represented as:

 $$
 Ax = b